subbu-lovely/Portfolio/README.md

 ## TL;DR

+## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to subbu.
+Please give me proper credit by linking back to [Subbu](https://github.com/subbu-lovely).
 Thanks!

 ## Built With